Featured in...

 Reviews shown are for JustAnswer.

-Do you get points for driving in a bus lane UK?
+Do you get points for this?

 No, you will not get points on your driving licence for driving in a bus lane in the UK, so you do not need to worry about any impact on insurance premiums.